adamhelton/Database-Links/README.md

 # Database-Links
-These are some files I made to create a connection with a Movies database on SQL Server I made for IT213
+These are some files I made to create a connection with a Movies database on SQL Server I made for IT213 \n
 Note: The form-gui will work on any system but for the rest you'll have to set this up to your specific database before running it as it won't be connected.

 <ul>